HarrisSagiris/ZeroFN/README.md

 ## Usage Instructions

 1. **Launching the Script**:
-   - Double-click `ZeroFN.bat` to launch the script.
+   - Double-click `ZeroFN.exe` to launch the script.

 2. **Follow the Main Menu Prompts**:
    - **Option 1**: Specify the FortniteOG installation path if you have already downloaded the files.